-Businesses cannot afford to neglect cyber security in 2018.
+Businesses cannot afford to neglect cyber security.
 A recent report published by Beaming found that UK businesses are attacked online every 2.5 minutes, with the average firm suffering from 52,596 cyber-attacks between April and June 2018.

 Small businesses are particularly vulnerable to these attacks, as a lack of security/training budget and expertise leaves many unable to properly protect their confidential information.

 But all is not lost for mall businesses.
 The best way to defend your company from a data breach isn’t by investing millions in expensive software and data security experts, it’s by thinking like the person behind the attack in the first place – the hacker.

 Hackers are crafty, opportunistic, and adapt quickly to challenges, but by placing yourself in the mind of one of the bad guys you can successfully anticipate their next move and level the playing field.
 Here are some top tips to help you think like a cybercriminal.

 First, you understand how hackers go about their work.
 The process can usually be broken down into two stages:

 The first stage involves scanning and testing your systems to discover interesting information that could later be used against your organisation.

 The tools hackers use to breach and extract valuable information are vast, and they’re constantly evolving, making them pretty impossible to keep up with.
 They include: